COUNTRY PROFILE

 Best Product Prospects:

-FAS Post Bangkok reports that products present in the market that have good sales potential include healthy and functional food ingredients including dried fruits, nuts, pulses, plant-based proteins (e.g., soybean, nuts, and pulses), dairy proteins, nutrients, vitamins, minerals, prebiotics, probiotics, dietary fiber, essential oils, and collagen.
-There is also a growing demand for organic, gluten-free, plant-based, herbal extracts, immune boosting food ingredients, and sweeteners used in non-alcoholic beverages and the confectionery industry.
-Beverage manufacturers are reducing sugar content to minimize the impact from the excise tax.
-Fish fillets for processed seafood, frozen food, and ready-to-eat products also have good sales potential.
+FAS Post Bangkok reports that products present in the market that have good sales potential include healthy and functional food ingredients, including dried fruits, nuts, pulses, plant-based proteins (e.g., soybeans, nuts, and pulses), dairy proteins, nutrients, etc. There is also a growing demand for organic, gluten-free, plant-based, herbal extracts, and immune-boosting food ingredients.
+There is interest in sweeteners used in non-alcohol beverages and the confectionery industry, fish fillets for processed seafood, frozen food, and ready-to-eat products.

 Related Events